CURRICULUM VITAE

 _______.
 "Whither the Internet?
 Historical Models of Media Evolution."

-Presented at Association for Education in Journalism and Mass Communication
+Presented at the Association for Education in Journalism and Mass Communication

 Annual Conference, Chicago, IL, 30 July 1997.